To provide some perspective, there are two main concerns when integrating with iMIS using an external application:

 grant_type=refresh_token client_id=### client_secret=### refresh_token=### * This approach is a server side approach because it requires a client id and client secret. * Additionally, a "user agent" is required to implement the flow. * After exchanging the refresh token you get an access token in the response and the "user id". * The access token represents the logged in user.

 OpenID Connect is the preferred way to establish identity.
 OpenID Connect adds authentication on top of OAuth 2.
-When using OpenID Connect your application will recieve an Identity Token and an Access Token.
+When using OpenID Connect your application will receive an Identity Token and an Access Token.
 The Identity Token is cryptographically linked to the access token and can be used by your application to establish identity.

 iMIS Identity Server